 The Neurosurgical Residency Training Program at LSU Health Shreveport provides an academic environment that fosters excellence in both clinical neurosurgery and research.
-The primary site is the Ochsner LSU Health Shreveport, with affiliated sites at Willis-Knighton Medical Center, and Overton Brooks VA Medical Center.
+The primary site is Ochsner LSU Health Shreveport, with affiliated sites at Willis-Knighton Medical Center, and Overton Brooks VA Medical Center.
 Funding for resident education is provided by LSU Health and affiliated institutions.
 At the completion of the program, residents are expected to be outstanding clinicians, active investigators, and experienced educators.

 The residency in neurosurgery training is a 7-year program: